roman-milk/roman-milk.github.io/a-story-of-forbidden-desire.md

+===

- ****** A Story of Forbidden Desire ****** bydawn1958© Her clitoris was on fire and the bud was stretched to profound lengths, as Deb yanked it out of the secret hideaway.
+Her clitoris was on fire and the bud was stretched to profound lengths, as Deb yanked it out of the secret hideaway.
 "Debbie, oh my, please don't... don't do that," she pleaded.
 "I'm not ready."

  Deb released the swollen clit and rammed her long middle finger into the steamy hole.
 She cupped the bony pelvis with the palm of her hand and tried to keep pressure on the squished clitty, as she arched her back to stare into the teary eyes.
 "I need you... want you.
 I want you to be my lover," Deb whispered and swirled her finger around and around as she kept raking the most sensitive g- spot with her fingertip.
 "I love when you're mine... all mine."